What are your options for arranging removals to Portugal?

 Choosing a removals company

 There are numerous removal firms that make regular trips between the UK and Portugal.
 We would strongly recommend choosing a member of The British Association of Removers (BAR) or the International Association of Movers (IAM).
-Best of all is to choose a company that’s recommended heartily by people who’ve already made their move.
-Online expat forums are a good place to discuss this.
+Best of all is to choose a company that’s recommended heartily by people who’ve already made their move – our free Resource Centre can help here.

 One of the first things that you need to check when choosing a removals company is their approach to insurance.
 Does the policy cover your possessions while in storage, awaiting removal?
 Does it cover possessions while in transit by sea (marine insurance)?
 Are your possessions still insured once they arrive in Portugal, but before they are delivered to you?